encoder000/usbsploit/README.md

 create-activity-scripts.py generates activity/start.sh and activity/stop.sh scripts, using configfs path and the name of dir with your usb device configuration!

 All scripts, which run framework functions are python modules with "run" function.
-It recv  keyboard class of **ada** and layout class of this library.
-Also this function recv list of separated by space strings after command of running module.
+It recv list of separated by space strings after command of running module.

-run module_name abcd efg -> module_name.run(kbd,layout,["abcd","efg"])
+run module_name abcd efg -> module_name.run(["abcd","efg"])

 **The sending class of keyboard and layout will be removed in next versions!!!**